 The superior of the monastery at Ubeda received John coldly, assigned him one of the poorest rooms, and denied him visitors and adequate medical care.
 “This is all God’s doing,” John said calmly amidst great physical suffering.
 A few months before his death he wrote a brother monk: “Where you don’t find love, put love and you will find love.”

 Eventually, John’s calm acceptance of his circumstances won over the superior.
-John died December 14, 1591 at age forty nine.
+John died December 14, 1591 at age 49.
 On news of his death, crowds of the poor flocked to view his body and kiss his hands and feet.

 One of John’s best-known poems beautifully describes those qualities of humility and selflessness that were the hallmark of his life and the source of his ever-deepening joy: